 “If the mountain won’t come to Mohammed, then Mohammed must come to the mountain?” well as the children get older that’s how it works.
 Try and go and watch them play football, or ice skate or any activity where you can show support and enjoy some time with them.
 Be prepared to alter arrangements to suit an older child’s busy social schedule and above all enjoy the time you do have together, and never, ever resort to recriminations or accusations that they do not spend enough time with you.

 Bright and breezy and full of fun are what your children need.
 They do not need to be in all weekend sitting in front of the TV wishing you and your new partner would ‘get a room’!
-Go out and enjoy the park or a bike ride, a walk around the mall or the pictures, but keep it light and keep it going!
-Awkward silences are not a good thing.
+Go out and enjoy the park or a bike ride, a walk around the mall or the pictures, but keep it light and keep it going.

 And if it does not all fall into place immediately, don’t panic.
 Time, experience and patience will help you get the right balance.
 Some people surprise themselves by growing to love having some space to themselves (see Somer Sherwood’s article).